micro-os-plus/devices-cortexa-xpack/README.md

 #### Include folders

+The following folders should be passed to the compiler during the build:

 - `include`

-The header file to be included in user project is:
+The header files to be included in user projects are:

 ```c++
 #include <micro-os-plus/architecture-cortexa/startup/hooks.h>